joomla/joomla-cms/docs/manual/en-US/chapters/packages/data.md

 // Get a plain object version of the JData.
 $stdClass = $object->dump();

-// Set a property with a default value if it is not already set.
+// Get a property with a default value if it is not already set.
-$object->def('foo', 'oof');

-// An alternative technique to get a value or a default.
 $foo = $object->foo ?: 'The default';

 // Iterate over the properties as if the object were a real array.